MSSSeg: Learning Multi-Scale Structural Complexity for Self-Supervised Segmentation: Evaluation

-Across a variety of challenging scenes from COCO-Stuff 27, our method (\textbf{Ours}) produces segmentation masks that are more coherent and spatially precise to the ground truth labels (\textbf{Label}).
-This is particularly evident in the "Red Wall" (\Cref{fig:qualitative-coco}-d), where both STEGO and EAGLE produce noisy, striped artifacts, failing to capture the object's simple, unified structure.
-In stark contrast, our model, guided by its geometric priors, correctly perceives this as a single, coherent surface, matching the ground truth perfectly.
-Furthermore, the baselines frequently fail to separate distinct adjacent objects, such as merging the "accessories" and "bicycle" (\Cref{fig:qualitative-coco}-c) or the "cooktop" and "cabinet" (\Cref{fig:qualitative-coco}-e) into single, incorrect semantic blobs.
+Across a variety of challenging scenes from COCO-Stuff-27, our method (\textbf{Ours}) produces segmentation masks that are more coherent and spatially precise to the groundtruth labels (Label).
+This is particularly evident in \Cref{fig:qualitative}-a and \Cref{fig:qualitative}-c, where all three compared SOTA methods fail to segment the cloud in the sky.
+In contrast, our method, guided by explicitly learned structural complexity features from depth maps, successfully distinguishes cloud areas.
+Also, the baselines fail to separate distinct adjacent objects, such as merging the background and table (\Cref{fig:qualitative}-d) into single, incorrect semantic blobs.
+Furthermore, without explicitly structural complexity features learned from depth maps, results from all other SOTAs are degraded by shadows (\Cref{fig:qualitative}-e).

-This robust performance extends to complex street scenes, as seen in the Cityscapes examples, where our model demonstrates a clear superiority in parsing complex structures.
-This is especially clear in the \Cref{fig:qualitative-cityscapes}-j, where STEGO and EAGLE completely fail to capture the building's facade, shattering it into multiple spurious regions and hallucinating a "sky" class.
-Our model, in contrast, correctly identifies the entire "building" as a single, unified object.
-Furthermore, both baselines fail to delineate key boundaries, merging the "car" with the "road" (\Cref{fig:qualitative-cityscapes}-k) or the "sidewalk" with the "building" (\Cref{fig:qualitative-cityscapes}-i), while our method preserves these critical delineations.
+This robust performance extends to complex street scenes, as seen in the Cityscapes examples, where our model demonstrates a clear superiority in parsing complex structures in \Cref{fig:qualitative}-f and \Cref{fig:qualitative}-h, where all three compared methods fail to capture the immediate road surface, shattering it into multiple spurious regions.
+Our model, in contrast, clearly identifies the road as a continuous object.
+Furthermore, all baselines fail to capture the building's facade in \Cref{fig:qualitative}-g, shattering it into multiple spurious regions and hallucinating a "sky" class, our \methodName~correctly identifies the entire "building" as a single, unified object.

-This strong visual evidence confirms that our quantitative mIoU lead is the direct result of a fundamentally more robust approach that successfully bridges volatile appearance with stable geometric structure.
+This strong visual evidence confirms that our quantitative Acc and mIoU lead is the direct result of a fundamentally more robust approach that benefits from explicitly learning structural complexity features.